What is Family Therapy and who is it for?

 Your First Session

-In your first session we will get to know each other, and explore your goals in therapy.
-I may ask you to describe what your ideal family looks like, and where you are now in relation to this.
-We can also explore how your family’s ancestral past might be affecting what is disturbing you now.
+Your first session is a time for you and your therapist to get to know each other, and explore your goals in therapy.
+You may be asked to describe what your ideal family looks like, and where you are now in relation to this.
+You can also explore how your family’s ancestral past might be affecting what is disturbing you now.

 If you are looking for support with parenting, I often suggest Circle of Security Parenting classes.
 This 8-week program is designed to help you change behaviours by learning what those meltdowns and tantrums might really mean, and how to deal with them.